yanliu1111/lets-mern-stack/README.md

+# 📓 techNotes – Secure Employee Notes & Task Management System

+**Project Summary:**
+techNotes is a web-based replacement for traditional sticky notes, designed to streamline task and note management in a workplace setting.
+The system provides role-based access for Employees, Managers, and Admins, ensuring secure handling of tasks through authentication and weekly login requirements.
+Notes are tracked with ticket numbers, titles, and timestamps, and can only be deleted by Managers or Admins.
+Employees manage their own assigned notes, while Managers and Admins oversee all notes and user settings.
+The platform emphasizes security, role clarity, and quick removal of employee access when needed, with a responsive design that supports both desktop and mobile use.

-# User Stories for techNotes
+## 🎯 User Stories for techNotes

-1. [ ] Replace current sticky note system
+1. [x] Replace current sticky note system
 2. [x] Add a public facing page with basic contact info
 3. [x] Add an employee login to the notes app
 4. [x] Provide a welcome page after login